COHRINT/et-ddf/python/ros_wrapper/README.md

 # OFFSET ROS ET-DDF

-This ROS package, `offset_etddf`, integrates the OFFSET event-triggered decentralized data fusion (ET-DDF) library into a ROS framework for use in simulations and on hardware.
+This ROS package, `etddf_ros`, integrates the OFFSET event-triggered decentralized data fusion (ET-DDF) library into a ROS framework for use in simulations and on hardware.
 Below are run instructions, as well as an overview of the architecture of the system.

 This package was developed as part of the DARPA OFFSET project.